Chicago Bears vs. Detroit Lions NFL Week 12 Odds, Plays and Insights for November 25, 2021

 - Chicago's games this year have hit the over on three of 10 set point totals (30%).

-- The Bears have turned the ball over two more times (14 total) than the Lions have forced a turnover (12) this season.
+- The Bears have turned the ball over 14 times this season, two more turnovers than the Lions have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Lions.